-- Probated Will or Will accompanied with a Certificate of Validity - Proof of inheritance; - Declaratory resolution of heirs; - Court Order or Judgment granting an ownership interest in the property; - Divorce Judgment granting an ownership interest in the property; - Private Contract for Sale: If the applicant purchased the property in a private owner sale the contract must be confirmed as satisfied with additional supporting documentation; - Evidence of usufruct contract;18 - Evidence of 99-year lease;
+- Probated Will or Will accompanied with a Certificate of Validity - Proof of inheritance; - Declaratory resolution of heirs; - Court Order or Judgment granting an ownership interest in the property; - Divorce Judgment granting an ownership interest in the property; - Private Contract for Sale: If the applicant purchased the property in a private owner sale the contract must be confirmed as satisfied with additional supporting documentation; - Evidence of usufruct contract;20 - Evidence of 99-year lease; - Proof that the applicant occupies the land with "right of use or enjoyment" and/or "right of construction" in accordance with applicable laws and regulations; - Death certificate of the homeowner and birth certificate (to prove that Applicant is an heir of a deceased homeowner); - Marriage certificate; - If the owner of the impacted structure died after the date of the applicable disaster21, the owner's heir(s) may meet ownership requirements if they can provide proof of heirship, or a declaratory resolution of heirs, and a death certificate for the deceased owner.22

-18 The usufruct contract referenced in this section is one that can be granted by PRDOH.
+20 The usufruct contract referenced in this section is one that can be granted by PRDOH.
 For further details, please refer to the Title Clearance Program Guidelines.